dr-daisuke-urano/Plant-Hyperspectral/README.md

 </br>
 ## Project Workflow
 <img src="https://github.com/dr-daisuke-urano/Plant-Hyperspectral/blob/main/Figure2.jpg" alt="Alt text" width="35%">
 Workflow of the Protocol.
-Please find Krishnamoorthi S (2024) STAR*Protocol for image acquisition and details of the method.
+Please find Krishnamoorthi S (under review) STAR*Protocol for image acquisition and details of the method.
 </br>
 </br>

 ## Dependencies
-To create a Conda environment with the dependencies used in Krishmoorthi S (2024) STAR\*Protocol, download environment.yml file and use the following command:
+To create a Conda environment with the dependencies used in Krishmoorthi S (under review) STAR\*Protocol, download environment.yml file and use the following command:

 ```bash
 conda env create --name Plant-Hyperspectral --file environment.yml